Open to the Public

 In 2011, thanks to Ed Mays, president of North Carolina Handicapped Sportsmen, an accessible multi-use trail was built through Nags Head Woods.

-- Nags Head Woods Trail Map - Lists trails with description as well as location of trail heads; includes map (updated 2012)
+- Nags Head Woods Trail Map - Descriptive map of trails and trail heads.

-Additional brochures available at our Outdoor Information Counter.
+Additional brochures are available at our outdoor information counter.

 This extensive ecological preserve on North Carolina’s Outer Banks protects a remarkable range of unique habitats, including forested dunes, interdune ponds, marshes, and wetlands.
 The preserve offers a welcome natural respite from the busy coastal scene not only for wildlife, but also for human visitors.